mautic/developer-documentation-new/docs/rest_api/segments.rst

    * - Name
      - Type
      - Description
-   * - ``id``
-     - int
-     - ID of the Segment
    * - ``isPublished``
      - boolean
-     - ``true`` if the Segment is published
+     - Segment publication status
    * - ``dateAdded``
+     - datetime
+     - Segment record creation date and time
+   * - ``dateModified``
-     - ``datetime``
+     - datetime
-     - Date/time Segment was created
+     - Segment record last modification date and time
    * - ``createdBy``
-     - int
+     - integer
-     - ID of the User that created the Segment
+     - ID of the User who created the Segment
    * - ``createdByUser``
      - string
-     - Name of the User that created the Segment
+     - Name of the User who created the Segment
-   * - ``dateModified``
-     - datetime/null
-     - Date/time Segment was last modified
    * - ``modifiedBy``
-     - int
+     - integer
-     - ID of the User that last modified the Segment
+     - ID of the User who last modified the Segment
    * - ``modifiedByUser``
      - string
-     - Name of the User that last modified the Segment
+     - Name of the User who last modified the Segment
+   * - ``id``
+     - integer
+     - ID of the Segment
    * - ``name``
      - string
+     - Segment name - **required**
+   * - ``publicName``
+     - string
-     - Name of the Segment
+     - Public name of the Segment displayed to Contacts
    * - ``alias``
      - string
-     - Alias of the Segment used for searches and URLs
+     - The auto-generated alias or slug of the Segment
    * - ``description``
-     - string/null
+     - string
      - Description of the Segment
-   * - ``publicName``
+   * - ``category``
-     - string/null
+     - object
-     - Public name of the Segment (displayed to contacts)
+     - The Category assigned to the Segment
    * - ``filters``
      - array
-     - Array of filter criteria that define the Segment
+     - Array of filter criteria that define the Segment entities
    * - ``isGlobal``
      - boolean
-     - ``true`` if the Segment is global (visible to all users)
+     - Global visibility status - set to ``1`` or ``true`` to share the Segment with all Users.
+When not set, it defaults to restricted access
    * - ``isPreferenceCenter``
      - boolean
-     - ``true`` if the Segment can be used in preference centers
+     - Preference center status - set to ``1`` or ``true`` to include the Segment in preference centers.
+When not set, it defaults to hidden
-   * - ``category``
-     - object/null
-     - Category object that contains the Segment

 .. vale off